aboursa/Zillow-Home-Value-Index/README.md

 ## How it Works

 *The Zillow Home Value Index (ZHVI) is designed to capture the value of a typical property across the nation or the neighborhood, not just the homes that sold, and we do so by drawing information from the full distribution of homes in a given region.
 For a more in-depth explanation of the ZHVI methodology, click [here.](https://www.zillow.com/research/methodology-neural-zhvi-32128/)*

+## The Data

+The raw, downloadable data includes the geographic information and the Zillow Home Value Index reporting date (hereafter referred to as *ZHVI*) going back historically to 2000, where the ZHVI is reported on monhtly basis for the each geographical region..
+Each data set used was exported by the number of bedrooms (1, 2,... up to 5+), so I started this project with five separate data sets and I chose to drill down to the metro geographical level.